[NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 They're highly unlikely to risk the trust they've built with their readership by promoting recycled ideas that fail to offer genuine insight.

-Repeatedly sending low-quality AI-generated pitches can damage your reputation as a source, making journalists less likely to open your emails, respond to your ideas, or seek your commentary in future.
+Repeatedly sending low-quality pitches can damage your reputation as a source, making journalists less likely to open your emails, respond to your ideas, or seek your commentary in future.

-That's assuming you even reach the right journalist in the first place if you're relying on AI-generated contact lists.
+That's assuming you even reach the right journalist in the first place if you're relying on inaccurate AI-generated contact lists.

+The bottom line?
 AI can help you prepare, but it can't answer questions on your behalf.

 AI might understand the topic you're discussing, but it doesn't necessarily understand the circumstances surrounding it.

 One of the most obvious is factual accuracy.
+AI can:

 In some cases, studies have found AI error rates exceeding 30%, which highlights the high degree of risk associated with using it to communicate with customers, investors, journalists, or other key stakeholders.